roopsBee/mern-boiler/README.md

 -add animation on delete list

--clear/reset add item form after submit

--on add item form - make enter/return key add an item not start a new line

 -align add item field - it's narrower with an empty list, then wider with items in the list